Oragif/Java-HTTP/README.md

 jXpress.webFolder(String path, String folderPath);
 ```
 ### Public Folder
-Will provide all files and sub-folder files on the base bath of "/".
+Will provide all files and sub-folders files on the base path of "/".
 ```java
 jXpress.publicFolder(String folderPath);
 ```